top of page

 -

-Do we use 'Conflict-Free' diamonds & ethically sourced fine metals?Diamonds: We ensure all diamonds purchased are from those sources that adhere to the Kimberley Process Certification Scheme of the World Diamond Council.
-This international system was created to monitor and eliminate the trade of "conflict diamonds".
-It applies to all rough diamond mined since January 1, 2003 and requires these to be sealed in separate containers and accompanied by numbered certificates to guarantee the diamonds are conflict free.
-We use this system guaranteeing that all diamonds being sold are from legitimate sources not involved in funding conflict and in compliance with United Nations resolutions.
+Do we use 'Conflict-Free' diamonds & ethically sourced fine metals?Yes, we are committed to using 'conflict-free' diamonds and ethically sourced fine metals in all of our jewellery.
+We prioritise responsible sourcing practices to ensure that our materials are obtained without compromising ethical standards or contributing to conflict.
+Your peace of mind and the integrity of our craftsmanship are of utmost importance to us.
+Diamonds: We ensure that all our diamonds are sourced from vendors who adhere to the Kimberley Process Certification Scheme, established by the World Diamond Council.
+This international initiative was created to monitor and eliminate the trade of "conflict diamonds."
+It applies to all rough diamonds mined since January 1, 2003, mandating that they be sealed in secure containers and accompanied by numbered certificates to guarantee their conflict-free status.
+By utilising this system, we can confidently assure that all diamonds offered for sale come from legitimate sources that do not fund conflict and comply with United Nations resolutions.
 Fine Metals: Responsible Jewellery Council (RJC).
-The RJC is a standards-setting organisation established to advance responsible ethical, human rights, social and environmental practices throughout the gold, silver, platinum group metals, diamond, and coloured gemstone jewellery supply chain.
-The RJC has developed a benchmark standard for the jewellery supply chain and credible mechanisms for verifying responsible business practices through third-party auditing.
-We only purchase our fine metals through suppliers than follow the RJC standards.
+We are proud to align ourselves with the Responsible Jewellery Council (RJC), a standards-setting organization dedicated to promoting ethical, human rights, social, and environmental practices throughout the jewellery supply chain, including gold, silver, platinum group metals, diamonds, and coloured gemstones.
+The RJC has established a benchmark standard for the jewellery industry and credible mechanisms for verifying responsible business practices through third-party auditing.
+We exclusively purchase our fine metals from suppliers who adhere to RJC standards, ensuring that our materials are ethically sourced and responsibly produced.

 bottom of page